 The Basics of Nigerian Moi-moiGrowing up, my mother would make moi-moi a little less often, perhaps once every month; in contrast, I wanted her to cook it every week!
 Click To Tweet I eventually understood that making Nigerian moi-moi is not a child’s play due to a lack of cooking gadgets at that time.
 Fortunately, things have changed for the better since then, and you can rightfully eat Moin moin every day if you so wish!
 Firstly, the bulk of the work then was peeling/de-skinning the beans.
 Note I said “then” because peeling/deskinning beans are no longer a challenge right now.
 Learn how I easily peel/deskin beans for moi moi in minutes!

 Secondly, when it comes to grinding the beans use a blender; usually, mom would use grinding stone most of the time, or mortar and pestle to do the job!
 Not to mention the times we would go to the commercial grinder.
 Going to the commercial mill is tricky because sometimes you would queue for minutes or even hours waiting for a turn.
 In either case, any time spent preparing Nigerian moi-moi is a time well spent because this delicacy is divine!

-In other to make moi-moi you will need beans (obviously), in Nigeria (then) my mother would always prefer Nigerian brown beans.
-And sometimes the off white beans that look precisely like the black-eyed peas (and honestly it might have been it).
-Living in America, I have been making moi-moi with mainly black-eyed peas.
-And it is more than excellent for this dish – spectacular!
-If you ever live close to an African store and you want to use Nigerian brown beans to cook this dish, go for it!
+Without question, in other to make Nigerian moi-moi you will need beans (obviously), in Nigeria (then) my mother would always prefer the Nigerian brown beans.
+And sometimes the black-eyed peas.
+Living in America, I have been making moi-moi with mainly black-eyed peas, which is perfect because it is cheap and readily available!
+If you ever live close to an African store and you want to try the Nigerian brown beans to cook this dish, go for it!

-- Wash and peel beans (de-skin beans.)
+- Peel beans (de-skin beans.)

 - Blend the beans to turn it into a paste.